 Inside, you’ll also find adventure backpacks for kids, nature trails for walkers and cyclists, and regular activities like arts and crafts, pond-dipping, and mini-beast hunts.
 Get exploring.

-Other jewels a few minutes drive away
+Other jewels just a short drive away

 Go west out of Cardigan, and after only five minutes you’ll come to St Dogmaels.
 The Pembrokeshire Coastal Path starts here, and the magnificent ruined St Dogmael's Abbey sits alongside it.
 Next door sits the Coach House, with an interactive abbey museum, and collection of ancient Christian stones.
 There's a great café here too, with Pembrokeshire crab and Caws Cenarth organic cheeses on the menu.
 (Top tip: on Tuesday mornings, there’s also an award-winning weekly produce market in the village, selling local wines, woodcrafts and charcuterie).